ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 ```

 Once again, the comments are not executed or outputted.
 They are there only to inform the programmer about the code.
+Moreover, as you may have noticed, multiline comments don't have to cover multiple lines.
+Unlike the single-line comments that start from `//`, commenting the text until the end of that line, we can use multiline comments to comment out only a part of a line.

 And voilà!
 You have made another step toward learning to program.